isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2189.md

 ---
-title: SYSFREIGHT Version 8 - Standard 15 User
+title: SKIP QUEUE (F&B) - DIGITAL ORDERING - Without Hardware (Takeaway, Delivery & Reservation Booking)
-permalink: /productivity-solutions-grant/solutionrepo/solution1530
+permalink: /productivity-solutions-grant/solutionrepo/solution2189
 ---

 ### Description

-SysFreight is an advanced TOTAL FREIGHT MANAGEMENT SOLUTION that delivers comprehensive functionality in all critical aspects of freight operations.
-It is designed by the industrial experts (with more than 30 years' experiences).
-It aims to computerize and optimizes the operation and management by using of the latest technologies and complemented by our professional services.
+SkipQoo provides Digital Ordering and Delivery System for F&B which has fully integrated Online Payment, Delivery and QR code ordering.
+SkipQoo allows F&B operators to manage orders online with a cost-effective and efficient digital transformation of their business.
+With numerous features, such as age-restricted menus, real-time tracking of order statuses, and live menu updates, SkipQoo is tailored to the needs of modern F&B restaurants.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedSysmagicSoftwareSolutionAnnex3wef20May2021_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedSkipQooAnnex3CRwef20May2021_Part_1.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria